matloff/TidyverseSkeptic/README.md

 with this.

-But look at the form of the output:  The Tidy version outputs a tibble, rather hard to read, while **tapply()** outputs a table.  the latter form is exactly what many students need in their applications, e.g. social science research.
+But look at the form of the output:  The Tidy version outputs a tibble, rather hard to read, while **tapply()** outputs an R matrix, printed out as a two-way table.
+The latter form is exactly what many students need in their applications, e.g.  social science research.

+In searching through the hundreds of functions in **dplyr**, it is not clear to me which one, if any, can convert that Tidy output to a tabular view.
+If there is one, the fact that one is not easily identifiable illustrates my point above the Tidy is actually very bloated, not suitable for beginners.

 Moreover, the **tapply()** output is more informative, letting the user know that there were no 8-cyliner, 3-speed cars, again the kind of thing that is quite meaningful in many applications of R.

+So, in terms of clarity and learnability, the Tidy and base-R versions in this paricular example are both good.
+In terms of usability, I'd give base-R the win here.

 ### Use of functional programming